 Whole Wheat Pasta with Corn, Tomato, Arugula, and Olives

-One Sunday afternoon in late summer, the bread baker in the house was making his special Rosemary Focaccia (bread) while the plant-based cook contemplated a main dish using fresh corn and tomatoes.
-With some substitutions and alterations to a pasta recipe in The Runner’s World Cookbook, this dish arrived at the table a little while later.
+For late-summer meals, look around the farmers’ markets or your own garden and use what is available.
+Ingredients such as fresh corn and juicy ripe tomatoes abound!
+This recipe took shape while perusing The Runner’s World Cookbook.
+With a few substitutions, the dish below arrived at the table a little while later.
 Use your imagination and what you have on hand to create something similar!
 Note that there’s no added oil in this recipe, but lots of flavor from the combination of vegetables plus lemon juice, herbs, and brine of capers and olives.

 6 oz. whole wheat penne or other pasta, cooked and drained

 2-3 ears fresh corn, shucked and corn taken off the cob (or use frozen if needed)

 2-3 large, ripe tomatoes, cut into wedges (retain the extra juice with tomatoes!)

 2 Tbsp capers and 2 tsp liquid from jar